nestjs/docs.nestjs.com/content/techniques/mongo.md

 ### Mongo

-Nest support two methods for integrating with the [MongoDB](https://www.mongodb.com/) database.
+Nest supports two methods for integrating with the [MongoDB](https://www.mongodb.com/) database.
 You can either use the built-in [TypeORM](https://github.com/typeorm/typeorm) module described [here](/techniques/database), which has a connector for MongoDB, or use [Mongoose](http://mongoosejs.com), the most popular MongoDB object modeling tool.
 In this chapter we'll describe the latter, using the dedicated `@nestjs/mongoose` package.

 Start by installing the required dependencies: